The Muslim American of African descent has a cultural and religious identity that has survived in spite of external and internal assaults.

 It was in this environment of the larger African American community establishing itself that Islam re-emerged.
 Many of the early Islamic movements in the U.S. have been characterized as pseudo-Islamic because of their blatant nationalistic overtones.

-But, most African American Muslim early Islamic movements were by nature militant and nationalistic because the people embracing Islam were categorically rejecting America, its racist institutions, culture, politics and Christian religion which was seen as the catalyst for institutionalized slavery.
+But, most African American Muslim early Islamic movements were by nature militant and nationalistic.
+The people embracing Islam were categorically rejecting America, its racist institutions, culture, and politics.
+Even Christianity was rejected, seen as the catalyst for institutionalized slavery.

 They were overwhelming those who resented the injustices inflicted upon their own.
-It was the rejection of such that drove African Americans to even embrace or examine other religions after generations of such extreme Christian indoctrination.
+The rejection of all anti-Black norms drove African Americans to embrace or examine other religions after generations of Christian indoctrination.

-By this time, there were Muslim immigrants from Europe, Asia and the Middle East who were out of necessity isolationists and thus made no attempt to introduce Islam to African Americans even though they might have had businesses in the Black community.
+By this time, there were Muslim immigrants from Europe, Asia and the Middle East.
+Out of necessity, they were isolationists.
+These Muslims made no attempt to introduce Islam to African Americans even though they might have had businesses in the Black community.

 Those few movements that did capture African American attention usually worked with the premise that Islam could change the condition of Black Americans.